Colors Flower Facts Flower Information

 Growing Zone: 7-10

-The ‘Dark Vader’ Iris has deep violet flowers with yellow throats and a dark blue beard.
-Being a dwarf iris, ‘Dark Vader’ maxes out at 16” tall, making it perfect for containers.
+The ‘Dark Vader’ iris has deep violet flowers with yellow throats and dark blue beards.
+Since ‘Dark Vader’ is a dwarf iris, it maxes out at 16” tall and works well in containers.
 It blooms in mid to late summer.

 Sunlight: Full sun to partial shade